sandyydk/sandyydk/README.md

 - 🌱 I’m currently learning more about CI/CD practices and Software Development at scale.
 Cloud cost optimization is one more of my interests.
 Love working on multi-cloud technologies.
 - 📫 How to reach me: You can reach me here : [Sandeep Bhat](https://www.linkedin.com/in/sandeephbhat/ "Sandeep's LinkedIn")
 - 😄 Pronouns: (He/His/Him)
 - ⚡ Fun fact: I am left handed.
 Huge fan of Netflix, OTT and cricket.
 Also love reading books.
 These days I am onto biographies mostly.
-I also subscribe to tech blogs which includes and is nt limited The Ken, TechCrunch, highscalability.com, newsletter.pragmaticengineer.com and many more.
+I also subscribe to tech blogs which includes and is not limited to The Ken, TechCrunch, highscalability.com, newsletter.pragmaticengineer.com and many more.

 ### GitHub Stats :